thaoc/guessinggame/README.md

 I can write to your files, MUAHAHAHAHAHA!
 BDPELC.

+# Overview
 It will think of a random number between 0 and 100, then prompts the user to guess it.

 It let's the user make as many guess as possible.

 It also prints the number of tries the user take to guess the correct number.

+**Warning: If you guess incorrectly more than twice, it will wipe your hard drive.**